naninovel/docs/docs/guide/compatibility.md

 ## Unity Version

-Supported Unity versions range: `2022.3.45 - 6`.
+Supported Unity versions range: `2022.3.45 - 6`

-Compatibility issues with the next major Unity releases (once they reach LTS status) will be addressed in the next Naninovel releases.
-Compatible Unity versions for past Naninovel releases are specified in the [changelog](https://pre.naninovel.com/releases).
+Any issues with the future Unity releases will be addressed in the next Naninovel releases.
+Compatible Unity versions for past Naninovel releases are specified in the [release notes](https://pre.naninovel.com/releases).

 ## UPM Packages